Marcus Furius Camillus: Gallic sack

-Polybius reports that rather than being defeated by Camillus, the Gauls departed of their own accord to deal with an invasion of their territory by the Veneti.
+Polybius reports that rather than being defeated by Camillus, the Gauls occupied the city for some seven months before the Romans bought them off and they departed of their own accord to deal with an invasion of their territory by the Veneti.
 While the literary sources assert Rome was sacked and had to be rebuilt, there is no archaeological evidence of major damage to pre-fourth century BC buildings in the forum, which indicates that the sack – if it occurred – consisted largely of stealing portable property.

 After the sack, Camillus is supposed to have led the opposition to a proposal circulating among the plebs to relocate the city to Veii.
 This story also cannot be accepted and is more likely "a reflection of the tensions that arose concerning the distribution of the conquered territory of Veii" and to introduce "anti-plebeian elements" into the Camillan narrative.
+The speech does not appear in Polybius and may have been invented c.
+122 BC in order to oppose by historical precedent Gaius Gracchus' proposal to establish a colony at Carthage with further embellishment of its anti-Italian themes during the time of the Social War.

 Regardless, the ancient tradition records that within a year after Rome was reduced to ruins, the city had been completely rebuilt and all rebellions by Roman allies suppressed due to the extraordinary leadership of Camillus, who is therefore regarded as the city's "second founder".
 In these victories, he is supposed to have dedicated three gold saucers to Juno for victory against the Volscians, Aequians, and Etruscans all the next year in 389 BC.
 None of these achievements are mentioned in Polybius or Diodorus.

 Later career

-After his probably fictitious victories, Livy next reports Rome sending Camillus to take the city of Tusculum in 381 BC.
+Livy next reports Rome sending Camillus to take the city of Tusculum in 381 BC.
 The city, already surrounded by Roman territory, immediately surrenders and the inhabitants thereof are given Roman citizenship with some level of self-rule, becoming the first Roman municipium.
-Later sources view this as an act of magnanimity due to the later elevated status of municipia but at the time it was likely little more than annexation; Tusculum would be one of the first to revolt in the Second Latin War.
+Tusculum would be one of the first to revolt in the Second Latin War.

 Both Camillus' role in Manlius' sedition and his later dictatorship (engaging the Gauls and plebeian reforms) may be anachronistic and fictitious insertions.